shuyueW1991/PyTorch-VAE-shuyue/README.md

 </p>

+**Update 06/07/2024:** Forked from original repo author, beginning to add a genreral understanding of VAE as well as quasi line-wise explanation on the code.

 **Update 22/12/2021:** Added support for PyTorch Lightning 1.5.6 version and cleaned up the code.

 A collection of Variational AutoEncoders (VAEs) implemented in pytorch with focus on reproducibility.
 The aim of this project is to provide